Pyrethrin is a natural extract of the African chrysanthemum flower which contains six individual chemicals:

 - Cinevin I and II

 Pyrethrins break down quickly in the environment, especially when exposed to natural sunlight.
-They are approved for use on both dogs and cats and can be found in many shampoos, sprays, dust, dips, spot-on flea and tick products and household insecticides.
+They are approved for use on both dogs and cats and a common ingredient in shampoos, sprays, dust, dips, spot-on flea and tick products and insecticides.